 Studies mainly focused on large charismatic or iconic mammals such as the top three (tigers, pandas, and koalas), other big cats, cetaceans and primates, reflected in single-species studies and individual-recognition studies (Fig. 1 C, D).
-Birds were the second most popular taxon (Fig. 1 B), but only two species, snow geese, Anser caerulescens (Bowley et al., 2017; Bowley et al., 2018) and purple martins, Progne subis (Williams & DeLeon, 2019), were represented in single-species studies (Fig. 1 C).
+Birds were the second most popular taxon (Fig. 1 B), but only three species, Euarsian coot (Fulica atra), snow goose, Anser caerulescens (Bowley et al., 2017; Bowley et al., 2018) and purple martin, Progne subis (Williams & DeLeon, 2019), were represented in single-species studies (Fig. 1 C).
 This is because multiple-species studies often focused on mammalian species, while occasionally also including large bird species (e.g., images from African savanna including ostrich; Rey et al., 2017; Loos, Weigel & Koehler, 2018).
-The paper with 16,583 species included an exceptionally wide range of species, as it tried to utilise all the species recorded in GBIF (the Global Biodiversity Information Facility; Mo, Frank & Vetrova, 2017).
-Other papers with over 100 species often dealt with a particular taxon, such as birds (Ragib et al., 2020), fish (Sayed et al., 2018), and snakes (Picek et al., 2021).
+The paper with 16,583 species included an exceptionally wide range of species, because it tapped into

-Researchers' preference for certain taxa is known as taxonomic bias (Bonnet, Shine & Lourdais, 2002; Donaldson et al., 2016), well known in the research literature, including conservation, behavioural ecology and ecotoxicology (Rosenthal et al., 2017; Troudet et al., 2017; Prosser et al., 2021).
-The distribution of study species in our literature survey supports the anthropomorphic stimuli hypothesis that we humans are more attracted to species phylogenetically closer to us (Miralles, Raymond & Lecointre, 2019).
-This hypothesis explains the widespread use of mammals and primates (Fig. 1 B, C).
-Indeed, a recent comprehensive study, including 7,521 mammalian species, showed that phylogenetic relatedness was closely related to research interest, as reflected by the number of publications and citations (Tam et al., 2021), with primates overrepresented among the most popular species.
-In our survey, among the 13 species used for individual recognition, brown trout (Salmo trutta) appeared to be the 'odd one out', not fitting categories of iconic species or phylogenetic relatedness.
-However, the motivation behind the study was related to human economic values - helping aquaculture and fishing tourism by tracing fish migration and distribution, (Zhao et al., 2019).

-Given the affordability and accessibility of fixed cameras (i.e., camera traps and surveillance cameras), it was not surprising that fixed cameras were most used among the surveyed studies (52% studies).
-Indeed, many machine learning applications have focused on camera traps in ecology and environmental sciences (cf. Caravaggi et al., 2017), with the dedicated book titled "Camera traps: wildlife management and research" (Meek et al., 2014).
-Notably, a combined total of the usage of hand cameras (including mobile phones) and aerial (drone) wildlife images was nearly as high as that of fixed cameras (85 vs. 99 studies).
-However, the use of the fixed camera (especially camera traps) has been increasing rapidly, and this trend is likely to continue (Fig. 2 B; tailing off in 2021 is caused by our survey not capturing all images from that year, as literature searches were run in October 2021).
+334 1.2 million images available on GBIF (the Global Biodiversity Information Facility; Mo, Frank & 335 Vetrova, 2017).
+Other papers with over 100 species often dealt with a species recognition in a 336 particular high-level taxon, such as birds (Ragib et al., 2020), fish (Sayed et al., 2018), and snakes 337 (Picek et al., 2021).
+338 Researchers' preference for certain taxa is known as taxonomic bias (Bonnet, Shine & Lourdais, 339 2002; Donaldson et al., 2016), well known in the research literature, including conservation, 340 behavioural ecology and ecotoxicology (Rosenthal et al., 2017; Troudet et al., 2017; Prosser et al., 341 2021).
+The distribution of study species in our literature survey is in line with the anthropomorphic 342 stimuli hypothesis that we humans are more attracted to species phylogenetically closer to us 343 (Miralles, Raymond & Lecointre, 2019).
+This hypothesis explains the widespread use of mammals 344 and primates (Fig. 1 B, C).
+Indeed, a recent comprehensive study, including 7,521 mammalian 345 species, showed that phylogenetic relatedness was closely related to research interest, as reflected 346 by the number of publications and citations (Tam et al., 2021), with primates overrepresented 347 among the most popular species.
+In our survey, among the 16 species used for individual 348 recognition, brown trout (Salmo trutta) and Eurasian coot (Fulica atra) did not fit in categories of 349 iconic species or phylogenetic relatedness (all the other species were large mammals).
+However, the 350 motivation behind the salmon study was related to human economic values - helping aquaculture 351 and fishing tourism by tracing fish migration and distribution, (Zhao et al., 2019).
+In contrast, the 352 study on Eurasian coot was a study exporing evolution of egg recognition in birds (Gómez et al., 353 2021).
+354 Given the affordability and accessibility of fixed cameras (i.e., camera traps and surveillance 355 cameras), it was not surprising that fixed cameras were most used among the surveyed studies (52% 356 studies).
+Indeed, many machine learning applications have focused on camera traps in ecology and 357 environmental sciences (cf. Caravaggi et al., 2017), with the dedicated book titled "Camera traps: 358 wildlife management and research" (Meek et al., 2014).
+Notably, a combined total of the usage of hand cameras (including mobile phones) and aerial (drone) wildlife images was nearly as high as that of fixed cameras (104 vs. 112 studies).
+However, the use of the fixed camera (especially camera traps) has been increasing rapidly, and this trend is likely to continue (Fig. 2 B).
 This trend may be driven by increasing availability of images from fixed cameras and camera traps via freely available biodiversity collections (e.g., GBIF and iNaturalist) and computer vision programming challenge platforms (e.g., ImageNet and Kaggle).